 Be Still and Know that I am God – The Meaning of Be Still Will Surprise You

-The words – Be Still – can mean not moving, and being quiet.
-From a biblical perspective, I was shocked and actually had to laugh when I found out the literal meaning.
+The words – Be Still – in the English dictionary can mean not moving, and being quiet.
+From a biblical perspective, these two words take on much greater meaning.

-The sermon at church one morning focused on the passage from Mark, Chapter 4, where Jesus uses the words, “Peace, be still!”
+A sermon at church focused on the passage from Mark, Chapter 4, where Jesus uses the words, “Peace, be still!”
 (The exclamation point is there for a reason.)
+I was surprised and actually had to laugh when our pastor illustrated the literal meaning of be still.

-The story was also told in Matthew and Luke which portrayed an extremely busy day where Jesus was healing people, casting out demons and speaking.
-While the Scripture doesn’t say this, the picture is painted that Jesus was exhausted and overwhelmed.
+The story is also told in Matthew and Luke which portrays an extremely busy day where Jesus was healing people, casting out demons and speaking.
+While the scripture doesn’t say this, the picture is painted that Jesus was exhausted and overwhelmed.
 He requested a boat to escape the crowds that were coming to him.

 On the journey, a huge storm rolled in.
 The disciples were afraid for their lives.
 They looked for Jesus to help them and found him fast asleep from exhaustion.
 They were terrified because of the storm and woke Jesus up.
 According to Mark’s account, Jesus was not happy.
 In his frustration he yelled, “Peace, Be Still!”
 The storm and the huge waves stopped immediately.
-The literal translation of, Be Still, taken from the Greek, is – Shut Up!
+The literal translation of, Be Still, taken from the Greek, is – Hush!
+And in modern terms: Shut Up!

 We must learn to tell our fearful and anxious thoughts to shut up, just as Jesus calmed the sea.
-Jesus immediately asked the question to his disciples, “Why are you so afraid?”
+Jesus immediately asked the question to his disciples, “Why are you so afraid?
+Have you so little faith?”

 Quieting the mind, shutting up the mind requires practice.
 One powerful way to shut up thoughts that don’t serve us is by practicing meditation.